Top 3 Ways To Build An Eco-Friendly Garden

 These include things like reducing chemical and fertiliser use, planting native species and encouraging local wildlife to visit your garden.
-If you’re thinking about landscaping your own environmentally friendly outdoor space, then keep reading!
+If you’re thinking about using eco friendly landscaping materials in your own environmentally friendly outdoor space, then keep reading!
 Here are my top 3 ways to create an eco-friendly garden:

 - Plant Native Species

-Planting native species is probably one of the best ways to make sure that your new garden is as environmentally friendly as possible.
+According to www.gardenspec.com.au planting native species is probably one of the best ways to make sure that your new garden is a environmentally friendly gardening.
 Try and choose species which grow in your local area, and try and plant a variety of different natives that complement each other.